Louie Gong: Activism

 Gong's activism about social and political issues affecting Native and mixed race people has been featured in media such as The New York Times, NBC Nightly News and MSNBC.com, Native Peoples Magazine, Native Max Magazine, and the Indian Country Today Media Network.

-Gong was Board President of the Mavin Foundation, a national non-profit organization that raises awareness about mixed race people and families, from 2007 to 2009.
+Gong was board president of the Mavin Foundation, a national non-profit organization that raises awareness about mixed race people and families, from 2007 to 2009.
 He was a co-developer of the Mixed Heritage Center.

+In 2023, Gong was appointed to the US Senate's Curatorial Advisory Board by Washington Senator Patty Murray.

 Films

 Gong's merging of art and activism has been the subject of UNRESERVED: the Work of Louie Gong, a Longhouse Media film that screened at film festivals including Festival De Cannes and National Geographic's All Roads Film Festival, and Schuhe Machen Leute, a 2013 documentary produced in Germany.